-Mr. Levin has served as trial counsel, regional coordinating counsel and national coordinating counsel in “mass disaster” cases where hundreds, and in some cases thousands, of litigants have been involved, and has several times worked with company attorneys to set up the defense at the outset of such mass litigation situations.
+Mr. Levin has served as trial counsel, regional coordinating counsel and national coordinating counsel in “mass disaster” cases where, in some cases, thousands of litigants have been involved, and has several times worked with company attorneys to set up the defense at the outset of such mass litigation situations.
 He has won dozens of summary judgments based on the learned intermediary doctrine, the failure of plaintiffs’ experts to create a fact issue, lack of medical causation, statute of limitations and other grounds.

-As an outgrowth of representing pharmaceutical and medical device companies, Mr. Levin has gained experience in related employment matters, trademarks, antitrust, regulatory agency and medical malpractice cases.
-He also handles intellectual property litigation and has done pre publication counseling and defended libel suits.
+As an outgrowth of his representation of pharmaceutical and medical device companies, Mr. Levin has gained experience in related employment matters, trademarks, antitrust, regulatory agency and medical malpractice cases.
+He also handles banking litigation, including international letter-of-credit cases, and libel law issues, including pre publication counseling.

 Recent cases representative of Mr. Levin’s practice include:

-- winning a defense verdict for a leading medical device manufacturer after a multi-week jury trial arising from an incident in which a doctor used a screwdriver shaft instead of titanium rods in spinal surgery.
-Our client, the manufacturer of the rods, was sued along with the doctor and the hospital, and was cleared of any liability.
+- winning a defense verdict for a leading medical device manufacturer after a six-week jury trial.
+Our client, the manufacturer, was sued along with the doctor and the hospital, and was cleared of any liability.

 - defending claims against allograft distributors arising out of suspect activity by a tissue recovery agency which led to an FDA recall of the distributed allografts